appanp/supply-chain-fundas/supply_chain_terminology.md

 - [Almasons Voice Picking Solutions](https://almasons.com/voice-picking-solutions)

 **Warehouse**: It is a physical building which stores products in containers & racks.
 There can many such warehouses in a place from which orders are fulfilled.
-A warehouse is also called a **Distribution Center**.
+Also known as **Distribution Center**.

 **Warehouse Control System (WCS)**: It is an IT system which implements the following functions: (1) Manages many types of automated equipment: conveyor, sorters, ASRS, Pick to light, Carrousels, Print & Apply (2) Exchanges real-time communications (ms), command processing, discrete equipment signals and the optimisation of material (multiple UOML: units, cartons and pallets).
 For more info, refer to [this link](https://www.conveyco.com/blog/what-is-a-warehouse-control-system-wcs/) and [this link](https://hy-tek.com/resources/what-is-a-warehouse-control-system/).